MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/leaderboards.md

 |m_order     |Enums of type `xbox::services::leaderboard::sort_order` have two possible values, ascending, and descending.
 Setting this variable for your query will determine the sort order of your leaderboard.        |
 |m_maxItems     |This uint determines the maximum number of rows to return per call to `get_leaderboard` or `get_social_leaderboard()`.         |

-`leaderboard_query` has several set function you can use to assign value to these properties.
-The following code will show you how to setup your `leaderboard_query`
+`leaderboard_query` has several "set_" functions you can use to assign values to these properties.
+The following code shows how to set up a `leaderboard_query`:

 ```cpp
 leaderboard::leaderboard_query leaderboardQuery;